China says it 'drove away' U.S. warship on anniversary of tribunal ruling | Law-Order

 China says it 'drove away' U.S. warship on anniversary of tribunal ruling

-The Benfold asserted navigational rights and freedoms in the vicinity of the Paracel Islands consistent with international law, the U.S. Navy said in a statement on Monday.
+The Benfold asserted navigational rights and freedoms in the vicinity of the Paracel Islands consistent with international law, the U.S. Navy said in a statement.
 The islands are claimed by China, Taiwan and Vietnam, which require either permission or advance notification before a military vessel passes through.

 - Country: